 issues raised by appellate counsel; and

 any potential claims of ineffective assistance of trial or appellate counsel.

-Defendant’s Pro Se Petition.
+Self- Represented Defendants Petition.
 Upon receipt of counsel’s notice under section (c), the defendant may file a petition on his or her own behalf.
 The court may extend the time for the defendant to file that petition by 45 days from the date counsel filed the notice.
 The court may grant additional extensions only on a showing of extraordinary circumstances.

-Counsel’s Duties after Filing a Notice under Section (c).
+Counsel’s Duties after Filing a Notice Under Section (c).
 After counsel files a notice under section (c) and unless the court orders otherwise, counsel’s role is limited to acting as advisory counsel until the trial court’s final determination in the post-conviction proceeding.

 Attorney-Client Privilege.
 By raising any claim of ineffective assistance of counsel, the defendant waives the attorney-client privilege as to any information necessary to allow the State to rebut the claim, as provided by Ariz.
 R. Sup.
 Ct.
 42, ER 1.6(d)(4).

-PROPOSED COMMENT TO RULE 32.6(b)
+COMMENT TO RULE 32.6(b)

 The standard in this rule for pre-petition discovery is derived from Rule 15.1(g).

-PROPOSED COMMENT TO RULE 32.6(c)
+COMMENT TO RULE 32.6(c)

 Rule 32.6(c) is intended to assist counsel in reviewing the record to ensure that substantial justice is done.
-Failure to complete Form __, or to identify any issues listed in Rules 32.6(c) does not constitute a per se deviation from prevailing professional norms.
+Failure to complete Form25(b), or to identify any issues listed in Rules 32.6(c) does not constitute a per se deviation from prevailing professional norms.
 See Strickland v.
 Washington, 466 U.S. 668 (1984).

 Rule 32.7.
 Petition for Post-Conviction Relief

 Deadlines for Filing a Petition for Post-Conviction Relief.